riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-2.md

 What this means is that during the execution of `... some test` whenever `Meteor.userId()` is called, the return value of that call will be `someUserId`.

-This means we can set up appropriate scenarios for our tests pretty easily.
+Making use of this we can set up appropriate scenarios for our tests pretty easily.

 <div class="no-select-button">
 {% highlight JavaScript %}